DIOUFY7/Original-problem/README.md

 Algorithms 1 and 2 are an application of the theorem of combination with repeation.

-Algorithms 3 an application of my demonstration of weakly increasing(combination repeation).
+Algorithms 3 an application of my demonstration of weakly increasing(combination repeation) by enumeration.